8 Tools - Modulators

 Key idea

 Modulation keeps sounds interesting.
 Earlier in [Process - Balance the unexpected and the predictable] we discussed how repetition balances randomness.
 This also applies to the sounds you use in your track.
 Modulation of synth sounds through LFOs and other means is available in Ableton Live instruments, often with some very creative ways of achieving that - such as the Wavetable instrument’s modulation matrix.
 But sometimes you want to apply modulation to a parameter where an LFO is immediately available for example to the macro knob of an Instrument or Effect Rack.
-In generative ambient music, having options where the modulation isn’t obviously cyclical also helps as it adds to the “unpredictable” and helps engage listener’s attention for longer.
+In generative music, having options where the modulation isn’t obviously cyclical also helps as it adds to the “unpredictable” and helps engage listener’s attention for longer.

 One strength of Ableton Live’s modulation devices (and Max for Live modulation devices) is that you can map modulation to pretty much anything that you can tweak by hand.
 Yes, even tempo.
 You can assign the parameter that is being modulated simply by click on the “Map” button in the devices and then click on a knob, switch or fader in Live.
-Modulation also allows you to have “hands off” performance of generative ambient music by automating volume fades, if required.
+Modulation also allows you to have “hands off” performance of generative music by automating volume fades, if required.

 8.1 Modulators in Ableton Live (general rule of thumb)